silaspe/maths/docs/group_theory.md

 $$ \varphi (a) * \varphi (a^{-1}) = e $$

 And as there's only one inverse element, this completes the proof.

+You know the thing I said about how homomorphisms sometimes mapping to smaller groups?
+Well, I got the terminology wrong again, and ChatGPT got the terminology wrong.
+If the homomorphism maps from from one group to another group where they're the same size, then it's called an isomorphism.